Lazigerbill/sql-worldcup-lesson/_episodes/02-sql_data_management/00-sql-introduction.md

 > What information is contained in each file?
 Specifically, if I had
 > the following research questions:
 >
-> * Does players height affect their performance during the games?
+> * Does the average age of players in the team affect their performance in the world cup?
 > * Does the attendance number affect the outcome of the host countrly?
-> * What information can I learn about WorldCup outcomes from 1930, over time?
+> * What information can I learn about World Cup outcomes from 1930, over time?
 >
 > What would I need to answer these questions?
 Which files have the data I need?
 What
 > operations would I need to perform if I were doing these analyses by hand?